How can I tell whether I'm getting a good quality supplement?

 How do I know whether a supplement's claims are true or false?

-Supplement makers are not allowed to claim their product diagnoses, treats, cures, reduces the symptoms of, or prevents disease.
+Supplement makers are not allowed to claim their product diagnoses, treats, cures, reduces the symptoms of, or prevents disease -- and there needs to be a disclaimer statement to that effect on the label.
 Look for overblown claims on the label or box, such as "totally natural," "completely safe," or "miracle cure."
 If you're unsure about a product, ask your doctor or pharmacist.
 Or, call the supplement manufacturer and ask them what studies they've done to support the claims they're making.

 Does the FDA regulate supplements?